Filgotinib: FINCH Phase III trials

 FINCH 1 looks at patients where first-line treatment with methotrexate (MTX) is not working.
 It compares filgotinib versus adalimumab/Humira versus a placebo.
 FINCH 2 looks at patients where a biologic is not working.
 FINCH 3 looks at filgotinib as a first-line treatment unlike previous studies that investigated the drug as a second-line treatment.

 FINCH 2 trial revealed patients with active rheumatoid arthritis who had an inadequate response or intolerance to one or more DMARDs, filgotinib showed significance in treatment response compared with placebo.

 MANTA

 Due to concerns over testicular toxicity in males, the MANTA study is examining the safety of the drug in the context of treating ulcerative colitis.
 Despite these concerns, the FDA allowed a 200-mg daily dose for males in the Phase III FINCH trials.
+The study was terminated in October, 2024 due to poor enrollment numbers, the study was unable to recruit a sufficient number of suitable candidates.